irenical/lifecycle/README.md

 }
 ```
-The supposed other developer, in his/her application can then control yours and other LifeCycle objects regardless of their actual classes.

 ## Multiple LifeCycles
 A composite LifeCycle implementation is also provided in this library to easily handle startup/shutdown of multiple lifecycles.
-Assuming you have a bunch of LifeCycle instances, you can do this.
+Assuming you have a bundle of LifeCycle instances, you can do this.
 ```java
 CompositeLifeCycle life = new CompositeLifeCycle();
 life.append(myLifecycle1);